tnwinc/Isolate/Readme.md

     '/.*_controller$/' : (options)-> #...
     '/.*_view/'        : (options)-> #...
 ```
-`map` allows you to provide a specific standin implmentation to inject
+`map` allows you to provide a specific standin implementation to inject
 for any given _matcher_ (See the _passthru_ section above for details
 on matchers).